-There are no compensation payments specified in the contracts in the event of early termination.
+There are no compensation payments specified in the contracts in the event of early termination of the contract.

 Discretionary benefits policy

 The Chief Executive and senior managers do not have any contractual rights to early termination compensation payments, but the SSSC operates a discretionary benefits policy that is applicable to all staff (excluding Council Members).